 The Lab was able to combine or eliminate 40 percent of these reports.
 Finance function staff, in turn, were reallocated to focus on month-end close process improvement—and soon were able to reduce monthly close cycles from 18 days to just ten, with help from The Lab.

-Lean Finance Function Management Lesson 3: Lean principles demand optimum capacity planning
+Lean Finance Transformation Lesson 3: Lean finance process improvement principles demand optimum capacity planning

 Does your finance function have a lean transformation plan for allocating staff resources?
 This finance team, we discovered, had room to improve.
 Its mechanisms for planning staff resources, especially in its business unit finance function operations, were ad hoc and poorly administered.
 Every one of its 13 finance-function locations estimated their staffing requirements in a different way.
 Most locations just had as many employees as the budget would allow them—even if they weren’t needed to process the work!